Packaverse/Bedrock-Patches/README.md

 </div>

 > [!IMPORTANT]
-> As of 2/7/24, BedrockTweaks/Files will be more favoured compared to BEComTweaks.
+> As of 25/3/25 Bedrock patches is not an open source
 >
 > Contributions here will also be directed to BedrockTweaks/Files.